FatherGeoffHorton/AstroProcess/README.md

 ## Installation

 You will need to install Julia <https://julialang.org/downloads/> and Jupyter Lab <https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html>.
 Once you've done that, import the notebook.
+You'll also need to install the following Julia packages: ImageCore, FixedPointNumbers, Colors, OffsetArrays, Plots, ImageIO, FileIO, ImageShow.
+That's a lot of libraries, perhaps, but much faster to load than the entire Julia images library.

 ## Using the notebook